FraserThompson/dunedinsound.com/about.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-I've got something to say
+I've got something to say!
 --------------------------
 Want uncompressed images or copies of videos?
+Want me to come to your gig?
 Or something else?
 You can contact me here: <a href="mailto:fraser@dunedinsound.com">fraser@dunedinsound.com</a>

 <h2>Okay <a onmouseover="speak();" class="trippy" href="/">cool</a></h2>